We’re joining forces with FinTech and investment centres around the world.

 Government incentive schemes including the “Smart Nation” programme and FSTI (Financial Sector Technology and Innovation) scheme, provide support for the creation of a vibrant ecosystem for innovation.
 Recently MAS announced a support package of SG$125 Million for financial and FinTech sectors to deal with immediate challenges from COVID 19.

 Singapore has the most variety in terms of solutions focus in ASEAN.
 The highest number of deals were made with firms offering payment solutions.

 The MAS announced it will grant up to five new digital bank licences in Singapore.

 The MAS hosts Singapore FinTech Festival (SFF) on a yearly basis.
 It is the number one regional festival in ASEAN.
 2019 saw more than 60,000 participants from 140 countries.

 First fully digital insurer.
-Focus includes making financial products and services more accessible to a mobile first
+Focus includes making financial products and services more accessible to a mobile first generation.

 Blockchain powered platform for cross border money transfers.